tutorial · 8 min read · April 18, 2026

 • monochrome — Grayscale noise field.
 Pairs well with colorful UI.

-• custom — Full control.
-Pass your own colors, speed, grain, and blur.
+Or skip presets entirely and pass your own colors, speed, grain, and blur.

 Custom Configuration